kiwidreamz/hackerrank-sql/README.md

 # My SQL solutions for HackerRank problems

-I decided to create this repo to keep a copy of all my solutions to hackerrank SQL problems I manage to pass.
+I created this repo to keep a copy of all my solutions to hackerrank SQL problems I manage to pass.

 HackerRank is a tech company that focuses on competitive programming challenges for both consumers and businesses, where developers compete by trying to program according to provided specifications.